 Continue practice of increasing support for LEDs while gradually reducing support for CFLs: LEDs show high levels of customer satisfaction and were viewed by suppliers as a bulb type that will continue to be popular, especially when incentivized.
 NTG and net-of-freeridership values for LEDs are also likely to remain high in the post-incandescent period, suggesting they should remain an important program focus.
 While the Team supports the current plan to shift program focus toward LEDs, we also believe that CFLs represent a trusted technology, and maintaining some degree of program incentives for them will help offset the concerning trend observed in other states of consumers moving toward less efficient halogens in the absence of CFL incentives (i.e., “backsliding” in efficient bulb sales).

 Consider shifting some incentive support from Home Improvement to other channels: Results from the supplier interviews as well as the demand elasticity modeling (and research conducted in other states) reveal that NTG and net-of-freeridership values differ between various retail channels.
 In particular home improvement channels tend to receive lower estimates than those serving hard-to-reach customers.
-Providing increased support in non-home improvement channels, then, particularly bargain/discount stores, is likely to bring about greater program impacts.
+Providing increased support in non-home improvement channels, particularly bargain/discount stores, is likely to bring about greater program impacts.

 Cease specialty CFL incentives: The present research suggested declining NTG and net-of-freeridership values for specialty CFLs, even more so than standard CFLs.
 The EEB and Companies may consider ceasing support for specialty CFLs.